 Footwear

-The Role of Physical Activity in managing Chronic Back Pain
+The Role of Physical Activity in Managing Chronic Back Pain

-– Walking: 20 to 30 minutes daily is one of the most effective and accessible exercises for back pain.
+Walking 20 to 30 minutes daily is one of the most effective and accessible exercises for back pain.
 It strengthens spinal muscles without overloading them.

-Avoid high-impact activities like running or heavy weightlifting until your pain is well controlled and you have been assessed by a doctor or physiotherapist. |
+Avoid high-impact activities like running or heavy weightlifting until your pain is well controlled and you’ve been properly assessed by a spine specialist or physiotherapist.

 Weight Management and Diet for Chronic Back Pain